 Approximately one in every four migraine sufferers will experience some form of pre-migraine warning, which is known as an aura.
 This can involve visual cues, such as blurred or distorted vision.
 Alternatively, a sufferer may experience a silent migraine, where the aura occurs but a migraine attack does not follow.

 On average, a migraine will last for a few hours, but for some, it can continue for as long as three days.
 After a migraine has passed, the sufferer may continue to feel fatigued for several subsequent days.

 It isn't fully understood what triggers a migraine, but the associated throbbing pain is thought to be caused by a widening of the blood vessels in the brain.
 Zolmitriptan belongs to a group of medicines called serotonin agonists.
 These medicines stimulate the brain's serotonin receptors, which cause the affected blood vessels to narrow, relieving the associated pain.

 Zolmitriptan, like other triptans, works best when taken at the onset of an attack.
 It will also provide a good level of relief if taken during an episode.
-Triptan medicines are not able to prevent migraines, but they are safe to take in conjunction with other preventative treatments, such as Propranolol.
+Triptan medicines are not able to prevent migraines, but they are safe to take in conjunction with other preventative treatments.